 Nearest stations: Pimlico/ Victoria/ St. James’s Park

 Nestled behind Vauxhall Bridge road is the legendary yet unassuming Regency Cafe, first opened in 1946.
 Tiled walls, gingham curtains and a lino floor harken back to days of old when the Kray twins were the people to know, and it’s this cafe’s unique appearance that has seen it be the set of many a film.
-The cult classic Layer Cake starring Daniel Craig and Tom Hardy had some scenes in the Regency, as did the recent Elton John biopic Rocketman.
+The cult classic Layer Cake starring Daniel Craig and Tom Hardy had some scenes in the Regency.
+As did the recent Elton John biopic Rocketman.
 The iconic cafe has also graced the stylish pages of Japanese Vogue.

 The House, Highgate